foliveira/blog/src/content/posts/2025-08-25-invisble-crisis-ai-democratisation-becomes-op-chaos.md

 The gap between policy and practice is vast.
 While executives debate the philosophical implications of AI governance, individual contributors are using AI coding agents to manage critical infrastructure, often with broad permissions and minimal oversight[^5]. **80% of organizations report that AI agents have already acted in unexpected and potentially risky ways**, including accessing unauthorized resources and sharing sensitive data[^9].

-This creates what security experts call an "identity crisis" in AI deployment.
-When developers build AI applications, they often embed their own access privileges into the system, meaning anyone using the app inherits the same level of access as the original developer[^10].
+This creates what security experts call an “identity crisis” in AI deployment.
+When developers build AI applications, they frequently embed their access privileges into the system, meaning anyone using the app inherits the same level of access as the original developer[^10].
 In essence, organizations are accidentally democratizing not just AI capabilities, but also system privileges and access rights.

 ## The Speed of Innovation vs. The Speed of Safety